swipswaps/objectiv-analytics/bach/docs/source/series.rst

 ------------------------
 Series support a few standard operations to get specific values: series[:3] will return the first 3 values of the Series.
-Sort order of the series is important, so use `series.Series.sort_values()` before slicing.
+Sort order of the series is important, so use `Series.sort_values()` before slicing.
 Any slice with positive parameters is supported.

 Index lookups like series['key'] are also possible, and yield the value of the series where the index matches 'key'.